-Axon AI Ethics Board
+Axon AI and Policing Technology Ethics Board

 Artificial Intelligence (AI) technologies hold great promise for enhancing the effectiveness of public safety.
 As a leading technology company for law enforcement, Axon is proud to lead the way in developing this technology, but we believe we have the obligation to do so in a responsible way.
 One that promotes transparency, with built in mechanisms for accountability.
-That is why we have assembled an AI Ethics Board.
+That is why we have assembled an Axon AI and Policing Technology Ethics Board.

 The mission of this independent board is to provide expert guidance to Axon on the development of its AI products and services, paying particular attention to its impact on communities.

 We commit to being transparent and responsible in how we use AI and in how we design technologies for police.
 To guide us, we have formed the Axon AI and Policing Technology Ethics Board.
 This external advisory body is made up of experts from varying fields including AI, computer science, privacy, law enforcement, civil liberties and public policy.

 The charter of the board is to provide us with guidance about the responsible development of police technologies and of AI features in our products and services, which includes considering when to use and not use AI.
 The role of the board is to give us candid advice.
 We recognize that by providing us with advice, board members are not endorsing our products or services.

 The set of operating principles presented below outlines how our team will work with the board, highlighting our commitment to transparency and our commitment to providing the necessary information to the board so they can provide us with constructive input.
 Note that these principles are not intended to be exhaustive of all of our responsibilities and principles related to AI or police technologies (which will be discussed in future publications), but pertain specifically to the role of the board.